bobosun0713/bobosun0713/README.md

 # 👋 Hi there

-I'm a frontend developer of web in Taiwan.
-I enjoy learn new technology and skills of web.📝
+Hi!
+I'm a frontend web developer from Taiwan.
+I love learning new technologies and continuously upgrading my frontend skills. 📝

 ## Skills